linuxha/Humbug/README.md

 # History

+April 24, 2024

+I took a different route to solve the problems I've been running into.
+I took the version 2 MIKBUG and started adding the Humbug features.
+I've successfully got the Break and Single Step working.
+I call the monitor [modbug](https://github.com/linuxha/modbug).
+At the moment there is no logic to its layout.
+I'm cleaning it up, fixing a few bugs and I'll continue to add more features.
+When done I'll clean up 6800 Humbug and MC10 Humbug.
+The modbug code hasn't made it over to here yet.
+I just didn't want folks to think I've given up on the Humbug code.
+It's sprint, I like to ride my bike, my house needs my attention and I still like to code.
+So I'm a little busy (of course).

+April 06, 2024

+Well I'm totally confused.
+2 steps forward and 20 steps back.
+No clude what I did, what I fixed and what I broke.

+April 2, 2024

+Well the jokes on me, SS kinda works.
+Still that's something.
+Now I need to figure out the kinda part and make it just work.

 April  1, 2024

 Yeah, April 1 but no joke.
 I think I have SS working now.
 Yea!
 I went